Eschatology for the Layman

 For more on the Wrath of God and The Great and Dreadful Day of the Lord see:

 You may run into a few Greek words in your study of Christ’s Second Coming.
-One of them, Parousia (παρουσία) is a common Greek word meaning presence or the presence of one coming, hence, the coming, arrival, advent.3 This word was used thirteen times by the writers of the New Testament when describing the Second Coming of the Lord Jesus Christ.
+One of them, Parousia (παρουσία) is a Greek term meaning "presence" or "arrival," often used in Christian theology to refer to the Second Coming of Jesus Christ, when he will return to judge the living and the dead and establish his kingdom fully.
+It carries connotations of a divine, transformative event.3 This word was used thirteen times by the writers of the New Testament when describing the Second Coming of the Lord Jesus Christ.
 1 Corinthians 15:23; 1 Thessalonians 2:19; 3:13; 4:15; 5:23; 2 Thessalonians 2:1,8; James 5:7,8; 2 Peter 1:16; 3:4,12; 1 John 2:28.
 Parousia is often used by scholars to describe the Second Coming.

 "Recent archaeological discoveries have explained why the word received such general Christian use in the special sense.
 In Hellenistic Greek it was used for the arrival of a ruler at a place, as is evidenced by inscriptions in Egypt, Asia Minor, etc."4